TUDelft-PRIME-Books/Linear-Algebra/Chapter7/GramSchmidt.md

   A = QR
 $$

-exists, with an upper triangular matrix $R$.
+exists, with an upper-triangular matrix $R$.

 The matrix $Q$ has orthonormal columns, so